BIDS-numpy/numpy-paper/letters/editor-response.md

 about open source software that preceded LAPACK.

-*Random Numbers.* Added text mentioning the three new bit generators we recently added support for including a link to empirical results testing their statistical soundness and performance.
+*Random Numbers.* Added text mentioning the three new bit generators we recently added support for, including a link to empirical results testing their statistical soundness and performance.

-### Referee 3
+\subsubsection*{Referee 3}

 Referee 3 made some good points that we agree with, but they requested no changes.
 They mentioned that a unified API would benefit the community; we agree, and are actively pursuing that goal.

-Thank you for considering our resubmission.
-We appreciate how clear, responsive, and helpful you have been.
+Thank you for considering our resubmission; it's been a pleasure working with you.

 Best regards,